aethryss/hypermine/README.md

 - See [docs/README.md](docs/README.md) for comprehensive mathematical background

 ### Dodecahedral Tiling
-Instead of infinite Euclidean grids, Hypermine uses the **order-4 dodecahedral honeycomb**:
+Instead of infinite Euclidean grids, Hyperbolicraft uses the **order-4 dodecahedral honeycomb**:
 - Each dodecahedron (node) contains 20 chunks (one per vertex)
 - Chunks are connected via edges and faces to create a seamless tiling
 - Coordinate systems automatically handle wrapping and reflection across boundaries